J0nK-LE/ECommerce-Backend-13/ReadMe.md

 <div align="center">

 ## About The Project
-Created teh back end of an e-commerce website that allows edits to be made to categories of items, the tags associated with the items, and the products themselves.
+Created the back end of an e-commerce website that allows edits to be made to categories of items, the tags associated with the items, and the products themselves.

 Link to repo - [https://github.com/J0nK-LE/challenge13](https://github.com/J0nK-LE/challenge13)